Using neuropsychological testing to better understand your needs and learn how to move forward.

-If you are struggling with focus, learning difficulties, stress, or frustration at school or work, we can help.
+Neuropsychological evaluation is a tool used by psychologists to help understand your brain and your experience.
+IIf you are struggling with focus, learning difficulties, stress, or frustration at school or work, we can help.
 We understand how difficult that can be.
 You might feel frustrated or confused about how to help yourself, your child or your teen.

 If you are a parent, you may see your child struggling in school, but you don’t know what to do.
-Your child seems to be frustrated and doesn’t like homework, reading, or learning.
+Your child may seem to be frustrated and doesn’t like homework, reading, or learning.
 Your child may also be stressed, anxious, and irritable.
 You want help, but you don’t know where to turn.

 If you are an adult, you may notice that despite working hard, you cannot seem to concentrate.
 You have started many projects, but cannot seem to finish any of them.
 You lose things, forget appointments, and cannot stay organized.
 Your thoughts may race, and you may even find it hard to sit still.
 You find that these issues are causing your stress at home, your relationships, or your workplace.